forquare/hashbang0.com/content/post/2011-05-20-mac-app-store.md

 I love the Mac App Store.
 Opening back in January, all Mac users running OS X 10.6.6 or higher have had the chance to play with the store.

-I've bought a fair amount from the Store, inclusing:
+I've bought a fair amount from the Store, including: